-It can be difficult to accept that the abusive partner’s behavior can have deeply painful effects on children, but it is essential that victims learn the truth and become empowered to help their children cope and heal.
+It can be difficult to accept that the abusive partner’s behavior can have deeply painful effects on children.
+But it is essential that victims learn and embrace the truth.
+In doing so, they become empowered to help their children heal.

 Lundy Bancroft, champion of abused women and children and author of Why Does He Do That? and When Dad Hurts Mom: Helping your Children Heal the Wounds of Witnessing Abuse, joins Anne Blythe on the free BTR Podcast.
-Lundy shares the truth about how children are impacted by partner abuse, and identifies clear ways that women can take their power back and help their children become healthy and strong individuals.
+Lundy shares the truth that partner abuse impacts children.
+He identifies clear ways that women can take their power back and help their children become healthy and strong individuals.
 Read the full transcript below and listen to the free BTR podcast to begin your journey to empowerment today.

 How Does Your Husband’s Pornography Use and Emotional Abuse Affect Your Kids?

 Accept the fact that how your partner treats you matters to your kids and it’s going to affect them.Lundy Bancroft, author Why Does He Do That?

 Some children never directly see or hear abuse.
 Even so, your partner’s abusive behaviors will always have an impact on them.
 Lundy Bancroft shares some indicators that the abuser’s behaviors are harming your children.